Differentially Private LQ Control: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-agent} systems, such as smart power grids, robotic swarms, and traffic monitoring systems, require agents to exchange information to work together.
+\IEEEPARstart{M}{ulti-agent} systems, such as smart power grids and robotic swarms, require agents to exchange information to work together.
 In some cases, the information shared may be sensitive.
-For example, power consumption data in a smart power grid can expose habits, behaviors, and activities of an individual, including his or her daily schedule \cite{Lisovich2008,McDaniel2000}.
+For example, consumption data in a power grid can expose habits and activities of individuals~\cite{McDaniel2000,doe2010}.
 Sensitive user data must be protected when it is shared, though of course it must remain useful in multi-agent coordination.
-Hence, privacy in multi-agent control should protect sensitive data from the recipient of a transmission while still ensuring that transmitted data remains useful to that recipient.
+Hence, privacy in multi-agent control should protect sensitive data from the agent receiving it while still ensuring that private data remains useful to that recipient.

 Recently, privacy of this form has been achieved using differential privacy.
-Differential privacy originates in the computer science literature, and was originally designed to protect sensitive data of individuals when databases are queried \cite{Dwork2006_1,Dwork2006_3}.
+Differential privacy was originally designed to protect data of individuals in static databases~\cite{Dwork2006_1,Dwork2006_3}.
 Its goal is to allow accurate statistical analyses of a population while providing strong, provable privacy guarantees to individuals.
-Differential privacy is an attractive choice of privacy framework because it is immune to post-processing \cite{Dwork2014algorithmic}, in the sense that post-hoc computations can be performed on private data without affecting privacy's guarantees.
-For example, filtering private trajectories can be done without harming privacy \cite{LeNy2014,leny14b}.
-Differential privacy is also robust to side information \cite{Kasiviswanathan2008}, which means that its privacy guarantees are not defeated by an adversary who has gained access to additional information about data-producing entities.

-Differential privacy has been extended to dynamical systems \cite{LeNy2014} in which trajectory-valued data must be protected, and it is this notion of differential privacy that we use in the multi-agent control setting.
-Differential privacy for dynamical systems is implemented at the trajectory level, which guarantees that an output trajectory does not expose the state trajectory of a system.
+Differential privacy is appealing because it is immune to post-processing~\cite{Dwork2014algorithmic}, in that post-hoc computations on private data do not weaken privacy's guarantees.
+For example, filtering private trajectories can be done without harming privacy~\cite{LeNy2014,leny14b}.
+Differential privacy is also robust to side information~\cite{Kasiviswanathan2008}, in that its privacy guarantees are not defeated by an adversary with access to additional information about data-producing entities.
+Differential privacy has been extended to dynamical systems~\cite{LeNy2014,le2020differential,rostampour2020privatized} in which trajectory-valued data is protected, and it is this notion of differential privacy that we use.